joshp23/YOURLS-Compliance/README.md

   $ ln -s ./user/plugins/compliance/abuse.php ./pages/abuse.php
   ```

-#### NOTE 1: The sql table may need to be added manually using compliance.sql located in compliance/assets/.
+#### NOTE: The sql table may need to be added manually using compliance.sql located in compliance/assets/.
-#### NOTE 2: BUG - if the option to use a custom url is selected, but no url is set, Compliance falls into endless refresh loop on redirect attempts.

 ### WON'T DO:
 1. Flagged links need to be sanitized against known blacklists (ex: GSB, etc.) and deleted.
 This is not a part of the current release, as other plugins, such as [Phishtank-2.0](https://github.com/joshp23/YOURLS-Phishtank-2.0), can check blacklists before link submissionn and recheck them on redirects.
 It is highly reccomended that one of the existing blacklist plugins be used.